ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

-Andrews, et al.           Expires 4 August 2022                 [Page 1]
+Andrews, et al.           Expires 5 August 2022                 [Page 1]

-Internet-Draft       DNS Referral Glue Requirements         January 2022
+Internet-Draft       DNS Referral Glue Requirements        February 2022

    This document is subject to BCP 78 and the IETF Trust's Legal